API Reference

 Default generate_sample for exogenous stochastic benchmarks.

-Calls generate_instance, draws nb_scenarios scenarios via generate_scenario, then:
+Calls generate_instance, then generate_context (default: identity), draws scenarios via generate_scenario, then:

-• Without target_policy: returns K unlabeled samples, each with one scenario in extra=(; scenario=ξ).
+• Without target_policy: returns M×K unlabeled samples (contexts_per_instance contexts × nb_scenarios scenarios each), each with one scenario in extra=(; scenario=ξ).

-• With target_policy: calls target_policy(sample, scenarios) and returns the result.
+• With target_policy: calls target_policy(ctx_sample, scenarios) per context and returns the result.

 source